Unstuffing your life

 After you’ve cleared out the cupboards and wardrobe, make items as viewable as possible.
 That way you can see what you have and you can get to them more easily.
 Note to designers/builders/renovators: most cupboards and wardrobes are too deep.
 If shelves have less depth, there’s easier access, and less likelihood of things remaining at the back, never seen and never used.

 Don’t clean when decluttering.
 It’s so easy to become distracted and start cleaning instead of organising and discarding.
 Declutter first, clean after.

 Once you’ve decluttered, you can bin, donate or sell those items that didn’t make the cut.

 RUBBISH Unsalvageable items only.
-This is the stuff no one would want: the broken, the unusable, the worn out, the moth-eaten, falling-to-pieces, threadbare.
+This is the stuff no one would want: the broken, the unusable, the worn out, the moth-eaten, the falling-to-pieces, the threadbare.
 They are only fit for landfill or possibly recycling.

 SALE The worth-somethings, especially the ones you spent a bit on.
 Try Gumtree and/or eBay or a garage sale or two.

 Do I like it?
 Do I use it?
 Do I need it?

 If you answer ’yes’ to at least one of them, you can keep it.

 If not, it can go.
 You won’t miss it.